Bradford County Court Records

 - (IFP) Waiver of Costs

-Additional public forms are published by the Unified Judicial System for use statewide.
-Property-related civil records, including deeds, mortgages, liens, easements, and UCC financing statements, are recorded by the Register and Recorder.
-Online deed and mortgage indexes are accessible through the Landex remote access portal, and the county’s property tax records can be searched via the Treasurer’s Tax Search Portal.
+The Unified Judicial System also publishes additional public forms available statewide.
+Property-related civil records — deeds, mortgages, liens, easements, and UCC financing statements — are recorded by the Register and Recorder.
+You can search deed and mortgage indexes online through the Landex remote access portal, and property tax records are searchable via the Treasurer's Tax Search Portal.

 Certified copies of recorded property documents cost $2.00.
-Plain copies cost $0.25 per page if self-serve or $0.50 per page if produced by staff.
-The full 2026 Recorder of Deeds fee schedule is available from the Register & Recorder page; representative recording fees include $77.75 for a deed, $77.75 for a mortgage, $64.75 for a satisfaction of mortgage, and $105.00 for a UCC financing statement.
-All recording fees include up to four pages, four names, and one parcel; additional pages are $2.00 each, additional names $0.50 each, and additional parcels $0.50 each.
+Plain copies run $0.25 per page if self-serve, or $0.50 per page if staff produces them.
+The full 2026 Recorder of Deeds fee schedule is on the Register & Recorder page.
+Representative recording fees include $77.75 for a deed, $77.75 for a mortgage, $64.75 for a satisfaction of mortgage, and $105.00 for a UCC financing statement.
+All recording fees cover up to four pages, four names, and one parcel; additional pages are $2.00 each, additional names $0.50 each, and additional parcels $0.50 each.

 Bradford County Family Court Records

 Family law actions in Bradford County are filed with the Prothonotary and heard in the Court of Common Pleas.
 The Prothonotary records divorces, custody complaints, protection-from-abuse (PFA) petitions, and related motions.
-The Hearing Master presides over dependency, delinquency, divorce, and support proceedings.
-Family court case records are generally accessible to the public with the exception of confidential information protected under the Public Access Policy (victim contact details in PFA cases, juvenile identifying information, and psychological evaluations, among others).
+A Hearing Master presides over dependency, delinquency, divorce, and support proceedings.
+Family court case records are generally accessible to the public, though confidential information protected under the Public Access Policy — such as victim contact details in PFA cases, juvenile identifying information, and psychological evaluations — is withheld.

-Divorce records can be reviewed in person at the Prothonotary’s office during business hours.
-Requesters should provide party names, divorce dates, or case numbers to facilitate searches.
-For inquiries about copy fees for divorce records, contact the Prothonotary at (570) 265-1705 or email hartt@bradfordco.org.
+If you need to review divorce records, visit the Prothonotary's office during business hours and provide the party names, divorce dates, or case numbers to help staff locate the file.
+For copy fee information, call (570) 265-1705 or email hartt@bradfordco.org.
 Downloadable family court forms from the county website include:

 - Current Pro Se Custody Packet